konsti219/UWP-container-converter/README.md

 # UWP-container-converter

-This program aims to make it possible to easily convert UWP filesystems into a normal filesystem and back
+This program aims to make it possible to easily convert Astroneer UWP file systems into a normal file system and back